adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-the-real-progressive-enhancement.md

 It works by *detecting* a few *choice* browser APIs, in order to *infer* that the browser is "modern" &mdash; something that is impossible to determine and irrelevant anyway.

 *Impossible*, considering the sheer amount of new browsers being released and *irrelevant*, because release date does not determine capability.
-Besides, every browser was new once, so it's quite obvious that an inference for modernity, is basically useless.
+Besides, every browser was new once, so it's quite obvious that an inference for modernity provides little value.

-Anyway, once CTM determines it's "modern", the Javascript application starts and (attempts to) provide the enhanced experience.
+Once CTM determines it's "modern", the Javascript application starts and (attempts to) provide the enhanced experience.
 The emphasis on *browsers* as opposed to *features*, suggests this technique is frail.
 And, inference is little better than User Agent sniffing, which is something that Richard Cornford explains superbly in *Browser Detection (and What To Do Instead)* [[3](#ref3)].

 More specifically, CTM has the following problems of note: